r-barnes/Barnes2019-DepressionHierarchy/README.md

 `<INPUT>` can be any file that GDAL can read.

-`<Output Prefix>` is a name such as `temp/out` which is used to prefix the following output files:
+`<Output Prefix>` is a name such as `temp/out`, which is used to prefix the following output files:

  * `temp/out-label.tif`: A file showing the depression hierarchy leaf label of each cell in the DEM
  * `temp/out-graph.csv`: A CSV file showing the topological relationships of the depression hierarchy's depressions

-`<Ocean Level>` is the elevation of the ocean within the dataset All cells having this elevation are considered to be part of the ocean.
+`<Ocean Level>` is the elevation of the ocean surface within the dataset.
+All cells whose elevations are less than or equal to this value are considered to be part of the ocean.